rage/cyber-security-base-19/data/index.md

 # News

+_[08.02.2020]_ The CTF description page is now open.
+Click 'Part I' under 'CTF' on the side bar to access the content.
+The actual challenges will be made public later.
+Check the page for more details.

 _[23.02.2020]_ The second project is now open.
 Click 'Part I' under 'Project II' on the side bar to access the content.